Grants Available at UAA

 What are "Grants"?

-- Grants are financial aid awards that do not have to be paid back, as long as you commence attendance in your financial aid eligible classes and continue to actively participate in academically-related activity throughout the majority of the semester.
+- Grants are financial aid awards that do not have to be paid back, as long as attendance is commenced in financial aid eligible classes and the student continues to actively participate in academically-related activity throughout the majority of the semester.

 - A FAFSA is required to determine eligibility for each of these grants, because they are based on financial need.